 Grindhouse has packed this release with a ton of extras that will surely make Fulci freaks happy.
 You get Lucio’s rarely seen Fangoria Weekend of Horrors appearance in 1996, bonus trailers, excellent liners by Antonella Fulci, David Schow and Eli Roth and interviews with Fulci and his star Brett Halsey.
 The interview with Fulci takes that cake as the best extra on the disc.
 The man is incredibly candid and full of stories.
 His disdain for American horror is especially amusing and it's something he seems to go on and on about.

-The picture quality is top-notch.
-I’d love to see this one hit Blu-ray sometime if that’s at all possible.
-Overall, Cat in the Brain is great fun if yet grabbed this fine Grindhouse Releasing releas, get on it!
+Overall, Cat in the Brain is great fun.
+If you haven't yet grabbed this fine Grindhouse Releasing release, get on it!
 Recommended.